AccessFayetteville provides numerous ways to stay informed about your local government.

 Required: Proof of Fayetteville residency; commitment to planting and maintaining plant(s) received

-Quantities: Limit (1) tree and (1) shrub OR (2) trees per adult Fayetteville resident that is present at the event.
-Therefore, no one may take more than (1) shrub.
+Quantities: Limit (2) plants per adult Fayetteville resident that is present at the event.

-While supplies last, trees and shrubs this year may include Bur Oak, Bald Cypress, Water Tupelo, Native Persimmon, Fringetree, Red Buckeye, Rusty Blackhaw Viburnum, and Native Azalea.
+While supplies last, trees and shrubs this year may include Bur Oak, White Oak, Bald Cypress, Water Tupelo, Native Persimmon, Fringe Tree, Red Buckeye, Rusty Blackhaw Viburnum, and Mountain Azalea.

 How to plant your new tree: How to Plant a Containerized Tree or Shrub